hiperwalk/hiperwalk/docs/development/index.rst

 Development
 ===========

-HiperWalk is built on top of some Python libraries.
+HiperWalk is built upon several Python libraries.
-Before developing for HiperWalk, we must install these libraries.
+Before developing for HiperWalk, these libraries need to be installed.
-HiperWalk requires
+The required libraries include
 `numpy <https://numpy.org/>`_,
 `scipy <https://scipy.org/>`_,
 `networkx <https://networkx.org/>`_, and
 `matplotlib <https://matplotlib.org/>`_.
-To install these libraries run
+To install these libraries, use the following commands:

 .. code-block:: shell